 Threatened by coastal erosion, this iconic building is at great risk of falling into the sea.
 Now in the hands of the Orfordness Lighthouse Trust, we are committed to keeping this much loved monument standing for as long as possible and to preserve its legacy after that.

-We hope to announce further dates in August and September and events in addition to these as we go along so don't fret if you can't make any of the above!
-However, this will be the final summer we will be able to open the Lighthouse to visitors so don't put off your visit.
+This will be the final summer we will be able to open the Lighthouse to visitors so don't put off your visit!

 It is clear that without the extra defences put in place in January the damage would have been considerably worse and we would not have been able to open the Lighthouse to visitors this year.
 The Lighthouse is now standing on its own promontory- the beach line to the North and South is now inland of the structure.

 After considerable research into the options we have to accept that it is not going to be possible to maintain the safety of Orfordness Lighthouse where it is beyond 2016.
 The £10K raised by you means we can open it to visitors this summer so your assistance has made a huge difference in allowing people to enjoy this very special landmark

 We are looking into options to extract and preserve the artifacts and see how we can raise the money required to partially rebuild it in another position on the Ness or elsewhere.
 These plans are still in formulation so we'll keep you updated.